 The full ingredient list and measurements are listed in the printable recipe below.

-- Tequila: We are using a mid-range Blanco style tequila (clear) for this recipe, something that sells between $20-30 for 750 ML.
-While you can spend more, you won’t necessarily be able to detect the subtle nuances more expensive tequilas deliver – but don’t go for the cheap stuff either.
-You can certainly substitute with a mezcal if you’ve got a favorite, and respado-style tequila (golden) would also be delicious.
-I’d avoid an añejo style, however, as it will dominate the overall taste and not marry well with the other ingredients.
+- Tequila: We are using a mid-range Blanco style tequila (clear) for this recipe, which sells between $20-30 for 750 ML.
+While you can spend more, you won’t necessarily be able to detect the subtle nuances that more expensive tequilas deliver, but don’t go for the cheap stuff, either.
+You can substitute with a mezcal if you have a favorite, and respado-style tequila (golden) would also be delicious.
+However, I’d avoid an añejo style as it will dominate the overall taste and not marry well with the other ingredients.

 - Cranberry Juice: We are using a high-quality, unsweetened cranberry juice that’s not from concentrate.
 This is not your everyday Ocean Spray cranberry cocktail.
-If you do substitute this with a cranberry cocktail, double the amount you add and you’ll probably not need any additional sweetener.
-The cranberry flavor won’t come through as clearly, so it may be worth a purchase of the real stuff.
+If you substitute this with a cranberry cocktail, double the amount you add, and you’ll probably not need any additional sweetener.
+The cranberry flavor won’t come through as clearly, so it may be worth purchasing the real stuff.

 - Agave Nectar: This used to be harder to find, but most grocery stores will have it where you would find honey.
 The sweetness of agave nectar is concentrated, so be careful how much you add.
-It really enhances the flavor of the tequila and can be the X-factor in a really memorable margarita.
-If you can’t find it, you can substitute it with simple syrup or honey, and add a little bit more to taste.
+It enhances the tequila’s flavor and can be the X-factor in a memorable margarita.
+If you can’t find it, you can substitute it with simple syrup or honey and add more to taste.

 Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.